mathildejrdn/bmth-arg-wiki.github.io/index.md

 Some tips on getting into the ARG:
 - Listen to the album first!
 - Explore the [band's Instagram posts](https://www.instagram.com/bringmethehorizon/)
-- Step 1 is to get into the [webpage](./webpage)
+- Step 1 is to get into the [webpage](pages/webpage)
 - Join the hunt on Reddit or Discord.

-## Contributing to the wiki

-If you want to contribute to the wiki, please let me know in the Discord server @LinaAnna.
-I am just one person located in Europe, so help keeping the wiki updated is much appreciated.
+## Collaborators and conspirators

+Want to get in on the project?
+Let us know in the Discord ARG server or email to bmthargwiki@gmail.com.

+You will need:
+- A GitHub account
+- A Markdown editor (like Dillinger)
+- Some knowledge of markdown that is super easy to pick up.